with Kathy Schmitz

 Although log cabin blocks, even wonky ones, can be made using foundation piecing, this class will show you how to piece them without a foundation.
 The goal is to finish at least three 9” square blocks in the class so you can try all 3-, 4-, and 5-sided centers.
 The technique for building out from the center is the same for each, so whatever doesn’t get done in class can be finished at home.
 There’s no pattern to buy.
 We’ll just have class instructions and tips/tricks.

-The workshop is based on techniques presented in “Cut-Loose Quilts” by Jan Mullen (C&T Publishing, 2001), specifically the chapter called “Mainly Logz.”
+This workshop would be appropriate for beginning quilters, and fun for those at higher skill levels, too.
+It is based on techniques presented in “Cut-Loose Quilts” by Jan Mullen (C&T Publishing, 2001), specifically the chapter called “Mainly Logz.”

 Register for the workshop here.